yuanlin2004/lumi-blog/about.md

 permalink: /about/
 ---

-`lumi` is an umbrella project that I use to teach myself the basics of deep learning and explore new ideas.
+`lumi` is an umbrella project that I use to teach myself the fundamentals of deep learning and explore new ideas.
 Just for fun.

 > I hear and I forget.
 I see and I remember.
 I do and I understand.